Alexandre Prezanti (Door Tenant) Guernica 37

-Alexandre specialises in international criminal law, human rights and sanctions.
+Alexandre specialises in criminal law, international criminal law, human rights and sanctions.
 He has a worldwide practice and professional knowledge of English, French and Russian.

 Alexandre has 15 years of experience in providing legal advice and assistance to individuals, non-governmental organisations and public authorities on investigations, case building and litigation.
 He is often called on to organise and lead war crimes investigations, to conduct evidential analysis in large complex cases, and to draft briefs to international courts and tribunals.
 Alexandre has filed over a dozen Article 15 Communications before the Prosecutor of the International Criminal Court on behalf of victims in Cambodia, Ukraine, Georgia and Belarus.
 He has also defended international criminal cases before the Extraordinary Chambers in the Court of Cambodia and the International Criminal Court.
 He regularly advises and assists victims to file cases before the European Court of Human Rights, domestic universal jurisdiction prosecutors and US, UK and EU sanctions authorities.